GLOBAL MARKETS-Stocks edge lower as dollar, Treasury yields rise with rates in focus

 Annual change in Eurozone consumer prices https://tmsnrt.rs/46EL7bV

-(Reporting by Sinéad Carew in New York, Marc Jones; Editing by William Maclean and Richard Chang)
+(Reporting by Sinéad Carew in New York, Marc Jones; Editing by Richard Chang and Nick Zieminski)

 ((sinead.carew@thomsonreuters.com; +13322191897;))